Zulko/gpt-function-decorator/README.md

     considering their birth and death dates"""

 # Call:
+celebrities = [
-celebrities = ["Napoleon", "Jefferson", "Julius Cesar", "Lady Gaga", "Beethoven"] could_have_met("Chopin", celebrities)
+    "Napoleon", "Jefferson", "Mozart", "Julius Cesar", "Lady Gaga", "Beethoven" ] could_have_met("Chopin", celebrities)

 # Returns:
-['Beethoven']
+['Napoleon', 'Mozart', 'Beethoven']
 ```

-Hmmm that's not very complete.
-To be fair, the answer can change when you ask many times, but it's generally wrong.
+Hmmm Mozart is wrong (he died 20 years before Chopin was born), and Jefferson is missing.
-One reason it's wrong is because the GPT doesn't take time to think through the information it knows.
+One reason it's wrong is because the GPT doesn't take time to think through the information that it actually knows.

 Now let's ask for a thoughtful answer: